williamsni14463/MMBC-Actuator-PLC/experiments/dual-pt100-test-setup.md

 - Both temperatures should read close to room temperature (~20-25°C) before the chamber is cold
 - The two sensors should agree within a few tenths of a degree if they're sitting near each other
-- Touch one sensor with your finger and watch that channel's temperature rise — confirms it's live and you know which physical sensor is which channel
 - Resistance around 108-110 Ω at room temperature is normal for a PT100 (it reads ~100 Ω at 0°C and climbs ~0.385 Ω per °C)

 ### Troubleshooting

-**Reads ~-242°C with near-zero resistance:** classic sign of a wiring problem on that channel — usually an open connection or the RTD terminals not making contact.
+**Reads ~-242°C with near-zero resistance:** sign of a wiring problem on that channel — usually an open connection or the RTD terminals not making contact.
 Check the screw terminals and the CS wiring for that specific sensor.

 **Both channels read identical, suspiciously static values:** the two CS pins may be shorted together or both wired to the same Pi pin.
 Confirm Sensor 1's CS is on Pin 24 and Sensor 2's CS is on Pin 26.